mv-2112/canonical-openstack-docs/tutorial/get-started-with-openstack.rst

 * ensuring all required software dependencies are installed, including the ``openssh-server``,
 * configuring passwordless access to the ``sudo`` command for all terminal commands for the currently logged in user (i.e. ``NOPASSWD:ALL``).

-In order to facilate this process, Sunbeam can generate a script that you can further review and execute step by step:
+In order to facilitate this process, Sunbeam can generate a script that you can further review and execute step by step:

 .. code-block :: text